Kent Law Clinic

 How can students get involved?

-Law students at both the Canterbury and Medway sites of the Kent Law School have the opportunity of working in the Kent Law Clinic.
+Law students have the opportunity of working in the Kent Law Clinic.
 In the Law Clinic students have the full conduct of cases on behalf of clients - under the close supervision of qualified lawyers.
 They can deepen and broaden their knowledge of law through the experience of working on live cases and through a structured reflection on that legal practice.

 Students can also develop specific legal skills.
 The casework requires them to undertake such tasks as interviewing, legal research, corresponding, drafting statements of case, negotiating and appearing as advocates before the Employment Tribunal, the County Court and other forums.
 Work carried out in the Law Clinic can count towards a student's final degree in law, and there are many ways that students can get involved.